Tender, irritated, flaky skin? It’s true; life as a dry skin sufferer isn’t the easiest.

 - contains anti-inflammatory properties, great for those with sensitive skin

 - it has natural squalene, offering great moisturising and absorption

 - It contains vitamin E, which softens the skin and retards rancidity of the oils and butter

 - it’s also a humectant, drawing water from the atmosphere to your skin

 Macadamia nut oil

 What is not to like about this gorgeous oil, which has a real affinity with the skin?

-- A rich, slow absorbing oil; perfect for a dry skin
+- macadamia nut oil is a rich, slow absorbing oil; perfect for a dry skin